 Key trends in shareholder activism

-Switzerland has seen a significant increase in campaigns of activist shareholders up to 2016, a stabilisation in 2017 and 2018, and a slight decrease in campaigns in 2019.9 Both international hedge funds, mainly from the United States, and Swiss hedge funds have acted as activists.
+Switzerland has seen a significant increase in campaigns of activist shareholders up to 2016, a stabilisation in 2017 to 2019, and a decrease in campaigns in 2020.3 Both international hedge funds, mainly from the United States, and Swiss hedge funds have acted as activists.
 Though it is difficult to make a general statement about the long-term or short-term orientation of activists in Switzerland, most of the activist investors appear to be invested in the target companies for more than one year.
 Shareholder intervention historically focused on board representation, share repurchases, distributions and more generally on the company's strategy.
 With the introduction of the binding say-on-pay votes, board and executive remuneration has also become a target of activist shareholders' campaigns.
-Apart from these classical topics, Switzerland has also seen activist campaigns focusing on public tender offers (Syngenta/Monsanto and Panalpina Welttransport (Holding) AG/DSV A/S).
+Apart from these classical topics, Switzerland has also seen activist campaigns focusing on public tender offers (Syngenta/Monsanto and Panalpina Welttransport (Holding) AG/DSV A/S) and ESG matters.

 i Influence of proxy advisers